Hav1ck/Jarvis/README.md

 Jarvis is a desktop AI voice assistant built with Tauri (Rust + React).
 Speak with wake word listening, get answers, and hear responses with natural TTS.

+### Fast AI Response with GPU

+To get answers quickly (in under 10 seconds), make sure to download the GPU version of the AI.
+If you use the default version, the Whisper model will run on your CPU, which can take up to a minute per response.

 ### Quick start (regular users)
 - Download the latest Windows installer from the Releases page.
 - Prerequisites: